LA Pad Once Owned by Jho Low Must Go

 Between 2009 and 2015, Low, Aziz and Razak, with the help of a network of co-conspirators in at least eleven countries, are believed to have pilfered more than $4.5 billion from the state-owned 1Malaysia Development Berhad fund.
 The scandal has implicated massive international entities including Goldman Sachs, Deloitte and KPMG, and sparked investigations by agencies in Malaysia, Australia, Hong Kong, Indonesia, Luxembourg, Seychelles, Singapore, Switzerland, UAE, the UK and the US.

-Low allegedly squirrelled away more than $700 million in assets and properties falling under US jurisdiction, which have since been seized by Justice Department investigators.
+Low allegedly squirrelled away more than $700 million in assets and properties falling under US jurisdiction, which have since been seized by Justice Department investigators as part of a settlement.

 The quietly unassuming financier spent his ill-gotten gains ingratiating himself among some of the world’s wealthiest celebrities, according to Billion Dollar Whale, a book about the scandal authored by Wall Street Journal reporters Tom Wright and Bradley Hope.